Cockroach: Taxonomy and evolution

 Cockroaches are members of the superorder Dictyoptera, which includes the termites and mantids, a group of insects once thought to be separate from cockroaches.
 Currently, 4,600 species and over 460 genera are described worldwide.
 The name "cockroach" comes from the Spanish word for cockroach, cucaracha, transformed by 1620s English folk etymology into "cock" and "roach".
 The scientific name derives from the Latin blatta, "an insect that shuns the light", which in classical Latin was applied not only to cockroaches, but also to mantids.

 Historically, the name Blattaria was used largely interchangeably with the name Blattodea, but whilst Blattaria was used to refer to 'true' cockroaches exclusively, the Blattodea also includes the termites.
 The current catalogue of world cockroach species uses the name Blattodea for the group.
 Another name, Blattoptera, is also sometimes used to refer to extinct cockroach relatives.
-The earliest cockroach-like fossils ("blattopterans" or "roachoids") are from the Carboniferous period 320 million years ago, as are fossil roachoid nymphs.

-According to one hypothesis, cockroaches were an ancient group of insects that arose during the Devonian period.
-Fossil roachoids that lived during that time differ from modern cockroaches in that they had long external ovipositors and are the ancestors of mantises, as well as modern cockroaches.
+The earliest cockroach-like fossils ("blattopterans" or "roachoids") are from the Carboniferous period 320 million years ago.
+Fossil roachoids are considered the common ancestor of both mantises and modern cockroaches, and are distinguished from the latter by the presence of a long external ovipositor.
 As the body, hind wings and mouthparts are not preserved in fossils frequently, the relationship of these roachoids and modern cockroaches remains disputed.
-The first fossils of modern cockroaches with internal ovipositors appeared in the early Cretaceous.
-A recent phylogenetic analysis suggests that cockroaches originated at least in the Jurassic.
+The earliest definitive fossils of modern crown group cockroaches, specifically Corydiidae, are known from the Late Jurassic strata of Russia and the Kimmeridgian-aged Karabastau Formation of Kazakhstan.

 The evolutionary relationships of the Blattodea (cockroaches and termites) shown in the cladogram are based on Inward, Beccaloni and Eggleton (2007).
 The cockroach families Anaplectidae, Lamproblattidae, and Tryonicidae are not shown but are placed within the superfamily Blattoidea.
 The cockroach families Corydiidae and Ectobiidae were previously known as the Polyphagidae and Blattellidae.

 Termites were previously regarded as a separate order Isoptera to cockroaches.
 However, recent genetic evidence strongly suggests that they evolved directly from 'true' cockroaches, and many authors now place them as an "epifamily" of Blattodea.
 This evidence supported a hypothesis suggested in 1934 that termites are closely related to the wood-eating cockroaches (genus Cryptocercus).
 This hypothesis was originally based on similarity of the symbiotic gut flagellates in termites regarded as living fossils and wood-eating cockroaches.
 Additional evidence emerged when F. A. McKittrick (1965) noted similar morphological characteristics between some termites and cockroach nymphs.
 The similarities among these cockroaches and termites have led some scientists to reclassify termites as a single family, the Termitidae, within the order Blattodea.
 Other scientists have taken a more conservative approach, proposing to retain the termites as the Termitoidae, an epifamily within the order.
 Such a measure preserves the classification of termites at family level and below.